topling/toplingdb/TeRocksDB.md

 # TerarkZipTable

-## terocksdb
+## terarkdb
-We call &lt;&lt;rocksdb with TerarkZipTable&gt;&gt; as terocksdb, or terocks.
-With terocks, you can use terocks as official rocksdb(without terocks feature).
+We call &lt;&lt;rocksdb with TerarkZipTable&gt;&gt; as terarkdb.
+With terarkdb, you can use terarkdb as official rocksdb(without terarkdb feature).

-If your application is using rocksdb, you can seamlessly switch to `terocks` and use `TerarkZipTable`, even without recompilation.
+If your application is using rocksdb, you can seamlessly switch to `terarkdb` and use `TerarkZipTable`, even without recompilation.

 See [terark-zip-rocksdb](https://github.com/terark/terark-zip-rocksdb) for more detail.